 - 8.1.1 An Intermunicipal Committee shall be established between the Town and the County.
 It shall comprise 2 elected officials from each Council.
-Administrative support to the Committee will be provided by the County and Town staff attending the Committee meetings. - 8.1.2 The mandate of the Intermunicipal Committee may include discussion and consideration of the following: - a) Making recommendations to both Councils on intermunicipal matters that are referred by either municipality; - b) Monitoring the performance of the Plan, including overseeing implementation actions; - c) Reviewing any proposed annexations; - d) Reviewing any proposed amendments to this Plan; - e) Serving as an informal review body for any proposed Area Structure Plan, proposed Concept Plan or application that may have a significant impact on the Plan Area that is referred to the Committee; and - f) Assisting with the resolution of disputes in accordance with this Plan. - 8.1.3 The Intermunicipal Committee shall make decisions and recommendations on a majority consensus basis.
+Administrative support to the Committee will be provided by the County and Town staff attending the Committee meetings. - 8.1.2 The mandate of the Intermunicipal Committee may include discussion and consideration of the following: - Making recommendations to both Councils on intermunicipal matters that are referred by either municipality (note that all final decisions shall be made by both Councils); - b) Monitoring the performance of the Plan, including overseeing implementation actions; - c) Reviewing any proposed annexations; - d) Reviewing any proposed amendments to this Plan; - e) Serving as an informal review body for any proposed area structure plan, proposed concept plan or application that may have a significant impact on the Plan Area that is referred to the Committee; and - f) Assisting with the resolution of disputes in accordance with this Plan. - 8.1.3 The Intermunicipal Committee shall make decisions and recommendations on a majority consensus basis.